Right to Information Act, 2005: Governance and process

 The Right to information in India is governed by two major bodies:

 Central Information Commission (CIC)

 Chief Information commissioner who heads all the central departments and ministries- with their own public Information officers (PIO)s.
 CICs are directly under the President of India.
-The public authorities and departure under Union government of India are required to designate Central Public Information Officer and appellate authority.
+The public authorities and department under Union government of India are required to designate Central Public Information Officer and appellate authority.
 The CPIO is the initial contact for citizens who request information under the Right to Information (RTI) Act.
 If a citizen is dissatisfied with the response provided by the State Public Information Officer (SPIO), they may file an appeal with the designated Appellate Authority.

 State Information Commissions

 The State Information Commission (SIC) is an autonomous body, that is established by state governments to ensure the public's right to information.
 The SIC is made up of a State Chief Information Commissioner (SCIC) and up to 10 State Information Commissioners (SIC).
 The Governor appoints the members of the SIC on the recommendation of a committee.
 Public authorities and government departments are required to appoint a State Public Information Officer (SPIO) and an appellate authority.
 The SPIO is the initial point of contact for citizens seeking information under the Right to Information (RTI) Act.
 If a citizen is dissatisfied with the SPIO's response, they can file an appeal with the appellate authority.
 As a final recourse, citizens can appeal to the State Information Commission..
 The SPIO office is directly under the corresponding State Governor.

 State Information Commissions are independent bodies and Central Information Commission (CIC) has no jurisdiction over the State Information Commission.